go-task/vscode-task/README.md

 - Support global tasks
 - Install Task via command palette
   - Prompt if a Taskfile is detected and Task is not installed
-- If no Taskfile is detected, add a button to initialise one